Castelvill/SandstormBox/docs/instructions.md

 - [module_id] (string) - if the provided context contains layers, objects or modules; only the module with this id can be aggregated;
 - attribute (string) - if provided, aggregate this attribute from selected entities;
 - [expression] (ConditionClass vector) - the list of locations of values and the list of operators that create a relationship between those values, which in turn results in a single boolean value.
 This whole expression is calculated for each entity separately and if it returns truth, entity is aggregated into the new context.
 But if expression is empty, this boolean is equal to true by default;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## index

 **Syntax**

-index *context* [indexes] [attribute] [output]
+index *source* [indexes] [attribute] [output]

 **Description**

-    Take a list of indexes and returns a context with entities found by indexes.
+    Take a list of indexes and return the context with entities found by indexes.

 **Parameters:**

-- context (context) - id of the context;
+- source (variable) - id of the context;
-- [indexes] (int/context vector) - the list of indexes used to find an entity in the provided vector;
+- [indexes] (variable / variable vector / int vector) - the list of indexes used to find an entity in the provided vector;
-- [attribute] (context) - if provided, aggregate this attribute from selected entities;
+- [attribute] (variable) - if provided, aggregate this attribute from selected entities;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## sum